Scotch is a Whisky is made in Scotland.

 Distilling was first used to create perfumes and then wine and finally cereal mashes (due to grapes being unavailable in certain locations).
 In the 5th Century A.D., St. Patrick first introduced distilling in Ireland.
-Daldriadic Scots took their knowledge of distilling and brought it back to Scotland around the 13th Century where it was initially made with honey and herbs.
+Daldriadic Scots took their knowledge of distilling and brought it back to Scotland.
 During the 11th Century distillation was occurring at Christian Monastic sites.
 Monks mainly used the distilled products for medicinal purposes.
 The first mention of Scotch Whisky was in 1494, “Eight bolls of Malt to Friar John Cor wherewith to make aqua vitae”.
 He (John Cor) would go on and produce the equivalent of 1500 bottles.
-In 1505 it was seen that the Guild of Surgeon Barbers used aqua vitae for medicinal practices (they were actually granted a monopoly to produce it), since barbers were basically doctors and surgeons.
-Around 1579 Parliment restricts distillation to Earls, Lords, Barons and Gentlemen only for their personal use.
-As courts found out that many people were distilling spirits, they wanted to impose an excise tax during the 1600’s.
-For the next 150 years smuggling began to increase as well as illegal distilling.
+In 1505 it was seen that barbers used aqua vitae for medicinal practices, since barbers were basically doctors and surgeons.
+As courts found out that many people were distilling spirits, they wanted to impose an excise tax during the 17th century.
+Smuggling began to increase as well as illegal distilling.
 Ministers of the Kirk actually made storage space under the pulpit and even transported spirits by coffins.
 In 1823 a new excise tax was passed and made Whisky production legal for a small licensing fee.
 For Whisky production, pot distilling was mainly used to make Scotch up until Coffey Stills were introduced in 1831.
 Coffey Stills allowed continuous and consistent distillation and created a less intense flavored Whisky than copper pots.
-This spun off the Blended Whisky craze in 1840.
-As soon as the 1880’s hit Europe, so did the Phylloxera Beetle (1863 to be exact).
+This spun off the Blended Whisky craze.
+As soon as the 1880’s hit Europe, so did the Phylloxera Beetle.
 This devastated the grape and wine industry and Scotch popularity exploded.

 4 Standards to be considered a Scotch Whisky